 The club's set up is nice with a main dance area, lounge and an upstairs section which we opted for, If there is one thing that stayed with me, its Zambia's legendary poor customer service, and it is everywhere, worse in Lusaka where the colonial mentality is still rock solid, but I’ll get to that later.

-The waitresses were acting like they were doing us a favor serving us, and at some point I thought some Shisha would be nice, the set up of the pots is different from Uganda's with two pipes instead of one, me and Grace were all up on it, to my horror, 3 puffs and it was finished and the rude waitress declared we'd destroyed the pot and marched off, At this point I lost the plot.
+The waitresses were acting like they were doing us a favor serving us and at some point I thought some Shisha would be nice.
+The set up of the pots is different from Uganda's with two pipes instead of one.
+Grace and I were all up on it, to my horror, 3 puffs and it was finished and the rude waitress declared we'd destroyed the pot and marched off, At this point I lost the plot.

 I'm a very patient individual but I had had enough of that nonsense.
-I told the group I either wanted a fresh pot or my money back otherwise I was going to make a scene, it wasn't even about the money, just the principle of the matter, in the end a fresh pot arrived with instructions on how to properly enjoy said pot,,*sigh*,also the damn woman didn't bother returning my change.
+I told the group I either wanted a fresh pot or my money back otherwise I was going to make a scene, it wasn't even about the money, just the principle of the matter.
+In the end a fresh pot arrived with instructions on how to properly enjoy said pot.
+Also the damn woman didn't bother returning my change.
 I had no intentions of tipping but really.
 I let it go as I know which battles to fight.

 Once that was settled and the boys decided to just get drinks from the bar rather than wait for queen waitress, we threw down!
 The Dj was great, we danced hard!
 When it came to the Dancing, Mowa you were the winner!
 I don't know how that hardwood floor didn't give way, I did apologize for getting angry as that's not what I’m about and they just kept telling me that's how things are in Zambia (like that makes it acceptable or something), and its good I stood up for myself, we stayed for a few hours before leaving for East point, the red light district of Ndola where prostitutes rule the world,